esieabot-ai

 Warning

-It is not possible to use the get_image function and the get_markers function at the same time.
-So you can’t display what the camera sees and at the same time request the list of markers.
+It is not possible to use the get_image function and the other detection functions at the same time.
+So you can’t display what the camera sees and at the same time request the list of markers or circles.

 Note